ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * waits until a carrier thread is available;
 * _mounts_ the virtual thread to the carrier thread.

 To provide this behavior, most of the blocking operations in the Java standard library (mainly I/O and synchronization constructs from the _java.util.concurrent_ package) have been refactored.
-However, some operations do not yet support this feature and instead _capture_ the carrier thread.
+However, some operations do not yet support this feature and _capture_ the carrier thread instead.
 This behavior can be caused by current limitations of the OS or of the JDK.
-The capture of an OS thread is compensated by temporarily adding a carrier thread to the scheduler.
+The capture of an OS thread is compensated by temporarily adding additional carrier thread to the scheduler.

-A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
+A virtual thread also cannot be unmounted during some blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method_, or a _foreign function_.
-During pinning, the scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability.
+During pinning, the scheduler does not create an additional carrier thread, so frequent and prolonged pinning may degrade scalability.

 ## How to use virtual threads